 Step 1.
 Earn a Speech Therapist Degree: Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

-In order to apply to a graduate program in speech-language pathology, you’ll need to have a bachelor’s degree in communicative sciences and disorders.
+In order to max out your shot at acceptance to a graduate program in speech-language pathology, your best bet is to first earn a bachelor’s degree in communicative sciences and disorders.
 If your bachelor’s degree is in a different field, you’ll need to complete required prerequisites that are fundamental to the practice of SLP.

 Standard prerequisite courses include: